-With the end of the summer season finishing up on Monday the 30th of April, it’s time to dig out your regulation guide and familiarise yourself again with the CSI’s all-season fisheries.
+With the end of the summer season finishing up on Tuesday April 30th, it’s time to dig out your 2018-2019 regulation guide and reacquaint yourself with the CSI’s 'all-season' and 'winter' fisheries.

 Sea-run salmon monitoring

-When catches are low we can only hope that the fish were there, but they simply evaded the anglers, and made it to the spawning grounds to produce more offspring for future seasons.
+When catches are low we can only hope that the fish were there, but simply evaded the anglers and made it to the spawning grounds to produce more offspring for future season.

 The spawning numbers and angler harvest figures are critical pieces of information for Fish & Game to use when setting regulations and monitoring projects and initiatives.

-Please anticipate a phone call or email in the near future regarding the salmon harvest survey.
+Please anticipate a phone call or email soon regarding the salmon harvest survey.

-Your participation is critical, even if you went salmon fishing but didn’t catch one.
+Your participation is critical, even if you went sea-run salmon fishing but didn’t catch one.

 Spawning surveys are currently underway and will continue through to early July.

-We count both live fish and redds (nests) dependant on the waterway and resources available.
+We count both live fish and redds (nests) depending on the waterway and resources available.